LauraVrkmp/codecademy-computer-science/minesweeper/README.md

 - flagged or not flagged

 ## refactoring
 At first iteration of a working game, I still needed to implement a win event showing unclicked bombs and playing the win.wav.
 I also still need feedback for when a tile was wrongly flagged as a bomb.
-Lastly, I need to rely on user input for the board dimensions (number of tiles).
+Third, I need to rely on user input for the board dimensions (number of tiles).
+Lastly my code needs comments.

 ## blog post